-Not only do images make your content more enjoyable to read, they can also help you with Search Engine Optimization.
-In this post, you will learn how to make sure that all images you use on your site are optimized in regards to file name, size, alternative text (very important!), topic relevance, placement and more.
+Not only do images make your content more enjoyable to read, they can also help you with on-page SEO.
+In this post, you will learn how to make sure that all images you use on your site are optimized in regards to file name, size, alternative text (super important!), topic relevance, placement and more.

 Before you start optimizing images, you’ll first need to find the right ones for your post (or page).
 A good image will have the same subject/s as your blog post, help emphasize your writing and effectively enhance your reader’s experience.